 Your NDSU email, like postal and campus mail, is an official means by which the university communicates with students.
 The university expects that email communication is received and read by students.
 The Graduate School and your department will send you information via this email address, so be sure to check it often.

-Your adviser’s contact information is in your admission letter.
+Your advisor’s contact information is in your admission letter.
 You may also find contact information in the campus directory.
 During your initial communication, ask:

 - Are there specific tasks you must complete prior to your arrival